tiagopio/form-validation/README.md

 # FORM VALIDATION

 ## ABOUT THIS PROJECT
-This was a simple project I made during my initial javascript studies.
+This was a simple project I made during my initial JavaScript studies.
 It simulates sending a simple form with a CPF validation.

 ## WHAT IS CPF?